katcipis/sophia/notes/books/death-life-american-cities.md

 not having a concurrency model at all, just use callbacks and it will be simple/efficient and awesome.

-I got on that bandwagon from my sheer ignorance and trust on the industry, needless to say that it didn't work well for me... never again (good read about this [here](https://joearms.github.io/published/2013-04-02-Red-and-Green-Callbacks.html)).
+I got on that bandwagon from my sheer ignorance and trust on the industry, needless to say that it didn't work well for me...
+Never again (good read about this [here](https://joearms.github.io/published/2013-04-02-Red-and-Green-Callbacks.html)).

 In the end the author compares the practices on city planning at the time with [bloodletting](https://en.wikipedia.org/wiki/Bloodletting), it seems extreme but the